nrfconnect/sdk-mcuboot/docs/index.md

   - [mynewt](testplan-mynewt.md) test plan
 - [Release process](release.md)

 There is also a document about [signed images](signed_images.md) that is out of date.
 You should use `imgtool.py` instead of these documents.

 ## Roadmap

 The issues being planned and worked on are tracked using GitHub issues.
 To participate please visit:

 [MCUboot Issues](https://github.com/mcu-tools/mcuboot/issues)

-~~Issues were previously tracked on [MCUboot JIRA](https://runtimeco.atlassian.net/projects/MCUB/summary) , but it is now deprecated.~~

 ## Browsing

 Information and documentation on the bootloader is stored within the source.

-~~It was previously also documented on confluence: [Confluence page](https://runtimeco.atlassian.net/wiki/discover/all-updates)
-, but it is now deprecated and not currently maintained~~

-For more information in the source, here are some pointers:
+For more information in the source, use the pointers below:

 - [boot/bootutil](https://github.com/mcu-tools/mcuboot/tree/main/boot/bootutil): The core of the bootloader itself.
 - [boot/boot\_serial](https://github.com/mcu-tools/mcuboot/tree/main/boot/boot_serial): Support for serial upgrade within the bootloader itself.